 Congratulations!
 You’ve just successfully published your document on Scribd.
 Now, go out there, get to work and start publishing more.

-Scribd's publishing platform is great for making your work available to a large online audience, but Scribd is not an editor.
+Scribd's publishing platform is great for making your work available to a large online audience, but Scribd does not provide a text editor.
 There's no way to edit a document's contents once its been uploaded.
-But don't think that mean you can't revise your work.
-You can make changes to a document locally and then upload the changed document as a new revision on Scribd.
-The new revision will replace the old copy while retaining the document's statistics and comments, and the document's URL will remain the same!
+But don't think that means you can't revise your work!
+You can make changes to a document on your computer and then upload the changed document as a new revision on Scribd.
+The new revision will replace the old copy while retaining the document's statistics, and the document's URL will remain the same!

 First you'll need to edit your original document on your computer.
 The choice is up to you whether to save your changes using a new file name or overwrite the existing file; the name of the file you upload won't affect the document on Scribd.

 You'll see a screen similar to the following.
 Click Choose File and locate the updated copy of the file on your computer and then click Upload and the copy will be uploaded and processed by the system.
-Viola!
-You're revision is up on Scribd in place of the old copy.
+Voilà!
+Your revision is up on Scribd in place of the old copy.

-Old versions of the document are kept and archived.
+Old versions of the document will be stored.
 Nobody can access them, but you can always revert to a previous version later if you'd like.
 Simply return to the document's properties page and select the old revision from the list and select 'Revert'.

-If you have issues with the uploading process, contact Scribd support for help.
-Explain the issue in as much detail as you can and they'll do their best to get your work up on Scribd.
+If you encounter any issues you may want to check out our article on troubleshooting document uploads, or contact Scribd support anytime for assistance.
+Explain the issue in as much detail as you can and we'll do our best to help you get your work up on Scribd.